2015 Music Reviews

 Disclosure, Caracal (2015) B-

-Improves on repeat listens - "Nocturnal" is the best thing The Weeknd has done to date, "Holding On" (with Gregory Porter) is a fine single - and though not a single track has the power of "Latch" off their debut.
+Improves on repeat listens - "Nocturnal" is the best thing The Weeknd has done to date, "Holding On" (with Gregory Porter) is a fine single - although not a single track has the power of "Latch" off their debut ("Omen" is close).
 They play things very safe, and there's a mechanical quality about it, but there's no denying they know how to construct a passable dance track.

 Earl Sweatshirt, I Don't Like Shit, I Don't Go Outside: An Album by Earl Sweatshirt (2015) C-